 This restoration project is an opportunity to protect recreation amenities and the Thomas’ Eddy fishing access that is important to Park users.
 If actions are not taken, it is likely that the Snohomish River will continue to erode the old levee which could have unintended consequence for both recreation and habitat.

-Snohomish County is in the early stages of planning for a floodplain restoration project at Bob Heirman Wildlife Park.
-The County received a $200,000 salmon recovery grant from the Washington state Salmon Recovery Funding Board for this project.
-The new Snohomish County Department of Conservation and Natural Resources’ Surface Water Management and Parks Divisions are working in collaboration with several community stakeholders, agencies, and Tribes to develop a project design that maintains or improves access to fishing, hiking and wildlife viewing while restoring critical habitat for wildlife and threatened salmon species.
+Snohomish County is moving forward on designs for a floodplain restoration project at Bob Heirman Wildlife Park.
+In 2018, the County received a $200,000 salmon recovery grant from the Washington State Salmon Recovery Funding Board for the preliminary design and outreach phase of the project.
+The new Snohomish County Department of Conservation and Natural Resources’ Surface Water Management and Parks Divisions worked in collaboration with several community stakeholders, agencies, and Tribes to develop a project design that maintains or improves access to fishing, hiking and wildlife viewing while restoring critical habitat for wildlife and threatened salmon species.

-The County has hired a consultant team led by Cardno to design restoration plans that build on input from stakeholders.
+A consultant team led by Stantec and ESA produced preliminary restoration plans that built upon input from stakeholders.

 Public Engagement Timeline

-Snohomish County and the consultant team will meet with local stakeholders in spring 2021 to gather input on the restoration project design.
-After this initial engagement period, the County and its consultants will develop initial design alternatives that will be made available for public review and comment through meetings with stakeholders and a public comment period later in the year.
+Snohomish County and consultants met with local stakeholders beginning in spring 2021 to gather input on the restoration project design.
+The project team incorporated ideas and concerns from this engagement as they developed initial design elements and conducted hydraulic modeling of the site.
+Results of these efforts will continue to be made available for public review and comment through additional meetings with stakeholders and the public.

 Opportunities to Get Involved

 Sign up to receive an email notification when this project page is updated, and to learn about future public meetings and public comment opportunities.